Kremlin warns of retaliation after Finland moves toward NATO

 In other developments, Ukrainian officials said their forces took out another Russian ship in the Black Sea.

-The Vsevolod Bobrov logistics ship was struck as it was trying to deliver an anti-aircraft system to Snake Island, said Oleksiy Arestovych, an adviser to the Ukrainian president.
+The Vsevolod Bobrov logistics ship was badly damaged but not thought to have sunk when it was struck while trying to deliver an anti-aircraft system to Snake Island, said Oleksiy Arestovych, an adviser to the Ukrainian president.

-He said the ship was badly damaged but was not believed to have sunk.
-A spokesman for the Odesa regional military administration said the vessel caught fire after the strike.

-In April, the Ukrainian military sank the Moskva cruiser, the flagship of the Black Sea fleet, and in March it destroyed the landing ship Saratov.
+In April, the Ukrainian military sank the Moskva cruiser, the flagship of Russia’s Black Sea fleet.
+In March it destroyed the landing ship Saratov.

-While Russia’s advance in the Donbas has been slow, its forces have gained some ground and taken some villages.

-Four civilians were killed Thursday in three communities in the Donetsk region, which is part of the Donbas, the regional governor reported.

-Overnight airstrikes near Chernihiv, in northern Ukraine, killed at least three people, Ukraine’s military said.
+The Ukrainian military also said Russian forces were transferring additional artillery units to border areas near Chernihiv, where overnight strikes killed at least three people.
 It said that Russian troops fired rockets at a school and student dormitory in Novhorod-Siversky and that some other buildings, including private homes, were also damaged.

 In his evening address to the nation, Ukrainian President Volodymyr Zelenskyy condemned the assaults.